Datavault-UK/automate-dv-docs/docs/migration_guides/migrating_v0.5_v0.6.md

                       derived_columns=var('derived_columns', none)) }}
     ```

-No more unnecessary `from` macro, no more hard to read nested lists and no more awkward comma.
+No more unnecessary `from` macro.
+No more hard to read nested lists.
+No more awkward comma.
-With this new approach, staging is also more modular; if you do not need to derive or hash columns then you can simply
+With this new approach, staging is more modular; without the need to derive or hash columns,
-skip writing the configuration in the YAML.
+writing the configuration in the YAML becomes redundant.

 Staging has been messy for a little while, and we appreciate your patience whilst we worked on improving it!
 We hope that this makes life easier.